ory/docs/website/versioned_docs/version-oryOS.11/hydra/oauth2.md

   validating his or her credentials (e.g. username + password).
-- The consent provider is responsible for allowing the OAuth 2.0 application to get a token on the user's behalf ("Do you want to allow foobar-app access to all your personal messages and images?".
+- The consent provider is responsible for allowing the OAuth 2.0 application to get a token on the user's behalf ("Do you want to allow foobar-app access to all your personal messages and images?").

 ### Common Misconceptions